imagej/imagej.github.io/_pages/BigStitcher_Registration.md

 In addition the the parameters for the **Fast descriptor-based registration**, you can set one additional parameter for the precise version:

 -   **Number of neighbors for the descriptors**: how many neighbors of each point to use for the descriptor construction.
 More neighbors will lead to a more specific matching.
 In images with a lot if (potentially spurious) detections, you might also want to increase descriptor redundancy.
-Be aware that this might increase the computation time considerably - depending on this parameter and the selected redundancy level, we will construct $$${\\\#neighbors+redundancy}\\choose{\\\#neighbors}$$$ descriptors for each point.
+Be aware that this might increase the computation time considerably - depending on this parameter and the selected redundancy level, we will construct $${\\#neighbors+redundancy}\choose{\\#neighbors}$$ descriptors for each point.

 #### Center of mass (translation invariant)